ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/getting-started.md

 ## Install Identity Vault

-In order to install Identity Vault, you will need to use `ionic enterprise register` to register your product key.
+In order to install Identity Vault, you will need to use `ionic enterprise register` [register your product key](https://ionic.io/docs/enterprise-starter/enterprise-key).
 This will create a `.npmrc` file containing the product key.

 If you have already performed that step for your production application, you can just copy the `.npmrc` file from your production project.
 Since this application is for learning purposes only, you don't need to obtain another key.